research-software-directory/research-software-directory/README.md

 However, product pages are not only about source code; they also aim to provide context.
 An important part of this are the _mentions_ that you'll see on most product pages.
 You can control which mentions should appear on a product page by selecting them via the dropdown list in the Admin interface.

 The items on the  dropdown list are harvested once every 24 hours from the [Netherlands eScience Center group on Zotero](https://www.zotero.org/groups/1689348).
-For reference, Zotero is the place where we keep track of NLeSC's _output_ and _impact_.
-Output includes all the things we produced, be it code, data, videos, documentation, papers, posters, demos, etc; impact includes things we did not produce but that makes use of things we produced, e.g. a paper written by an external party which uses software developed by us.
+For reference, Zotero is the place where we keep track of NLeSC's _output_ and _impact_:

+- Output includes all the things we produced, be it code, data, videos, documentation, papers, posters, demos, etc.
+- Impact includes things we did not produce but that makes use of things we produced, e.g. a paper written by an external party which uses software developed by us.

 So, if you have a new blog post, new paper, or a new screencast that you want to add as a mention to a product page, you need to add the new item to Zotero (and then wait a bit, see section _How/when do I get to see my changes?_ below).
-For detailed guidance on how to add various types of records to Zotero, go [here](zotero.html).
+For detailed guidance on how to add various types of records to Zotero, go [here](zotero.md).

 Finally, the work that you do happens within a project, for which there should be a project description on [esciencecenter.nl/projects](https://esciencecenter.nl/projects).
 These are harvested automatically, no action needed.